 They were there for you when you needed them.
 They planned for your future.
 Now you are the stronger one who is playing a big role in planning for their future.
-In homes across the nation, people are struggling to meet their obligations to their children, to their parents, to their community.
-Choosing the right kind of care for a family member who is frail or vulnerable due to injury, illness or age is one of the most difficult decisions you will ever have to make.
-Use the resources on these pages to help you balance the care you provide for others and yourself along with your other responsibilities.
+Choosing the right kind of care for a family member who is frail or vulnerable due to injury, illness or age is one of the most difficult decisions.
+Use the resources listed below to help you balance all your caregiving responsibilities and beyond.

 Are you a caregiver?